Welcome to today's edition of the Rush 24-7 podcast.

 They have experts for that.

-He was very proudly admitting this, proudly stating he had not read The Obamacare bill, because it would be a waste of his time.
+He was very proudly admitting this, proudly stating he had not read the Obamacare bill because it would be a waste of his time.

-You know, it's a waste of our time, money, and liberties, Democrats.
+It's a waste of our time, money, and liberties, Democrats.

-In its first ever report to the UN Human Rights Council on conditions in the United States, State Department said on Monday, some Americans, notably minorities are still victims of discrimination.
+In its first ever report to the U.N.
+Human Rights Council on conditions in the United States, State Department said on Monday, some Americans, notably minorities, are still victims of discrimination.

 I'm not, I am not kidding you.